CSS Needs Better Typography Controls

 The smartest messaging method is not a segregated mess of WhatsApp, Signal, Telegram, SMS, Slack, Teams, Facebook, Instagram, WeChat, etc.

 “Too Long Didn’t Read” Summary: Managing too many messaging apps can cause cognitive overload and contribute to burn-out.
 It’s smarter to focus on the one system that works with everything everywhere there’s internet and is completely open for you to control and customize on your own within the largest messaging ecosystem on the planet.
-Collaborative Diversity Type message, press send …
+Collaborative Diversity Type message, press send Global Standard Everyone else is NOT doing it SMS texting is obsolete Using phone numbers …

 Continue reading